lenymo/glennmccomb-com/content/articles/pure-css-animated-svg-spinner.md

 ## Changing the stroke's length

 Next up we'll change the length of the stroke using the [stroke-dasharray](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/stroke-dasharray) and [stroke-dashoffset](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/stroke-dashoffset) SVG attributes.
-Both of these are presentation attributes and can be styled via CSS, allowing us to utilise the power of CSS animations.
+They are both presentation attributes and can be styled via CSS, allowing us to utilise the power of CSS animations.

 ### Stroke dashes